-The County may sponsor conduit financings in the form of Revenue Bonds for those activities (i.e., economic development, housing, health facilities, etc.) that have a general public purpose and are consistent with the County's overall service and policy objectives as determined by the Board of County Commissioners.
+The County may sponsor conduit financings in the form of Revenue Bonds for those activities (e.g., economic development, housing, health facilities, etc.) that have a general public purpose and are consistent with the County's overall service and policy objectives as determined by the Board of County Commissioners.

-All conduit financings must insulate the County completely from any credit risk or exposure and must first be approved by the Community Development Director and Chief Financial Officer before being submitted to the Board of County Commissioners for consideration.
+All conduit financings must insulate the County completely from any credit risk or exposure and must first be approved by the Assistant County Manager for Public Services and Chief Financial Officer before being submitted to the Board of County Commissioners for consideration.